ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/UnitTests.md

-                        run only the specified test cases from the set of test suites --show-skipped        show skipped test cases in summary --no-failfast         continue running test cases after a failure --list-tests, -ls     list the test cases of the specified test suites in the order they are defined and exit --list-tests-sorted, -lss
+                        run only the specified test cases from the set of test suites --show-skipped        show skipped test cases in summary --no-failfast         continue running test cases after a failure --local-notification-server, -lns
+                        use a local notification server address --list-tests, -ls     list the test cases of the specified test suites in the order they are defined and exit --list-tests-sorted, -lss
                         alphabetical sorted list the test cases of the specified test suites and exit